MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 6. The visualization style for stabilizer states can be selected by using the `experimental.simulators.stabilizerStateStyle` configuration setting.

-For example, you can select the visualization without destabilizers with 'matrixWithoutDestabilizers':
+For example, you can select the visualization without destabilizers using 'matrixWithoutDestabilizers':

 ```python
 qsharp.config['experimental.simulators.stabilizerStateStyle'] = 'matrixWithoutDestabilizers'